-It’s a busy summer for Castlegar commerce, as a major movie-rental store closes its doors and three new facilities are slated for ground-breaking in the next month.
+It’s a busy summer for business in Castlegar, as a major movie-rental store closes its doors and three new facilities are slated for ground-breaking in the next month.

 The Movie Gallery in the Safeway Plaza on Columbia Avenue is one of 181 stores being closed across Canada due to credit issues now facing the U.S. parent company.
 Castlegar’s Movie Gallery has already stopped renting merchandise, and is instead selling as much of its inventory as possible before closing its doors permanently, on or before July 31.

 But the local business landscape is hardly bleak – construction has already begun on City Furniture’s three-storey, 1,504-square-metre facility at 1919 Columbia Avenue (near the Highway 3 overpass).
 The building will include a basement, main floor and mezzanine.

 Meanwhile city council, at its regular meeting Monday night, gave the green light for a development permit for Kootenay Savings Credit Union to build a roughly 380-square-metre, three-storey commercial building at 605 20 Street (behind the 7-11 and McDonald’s on Columbia Avenue).

 Finally, July 7 will see the ground-breaking for a $6.5-million gaming centre near the West Kootenay Regional Airport, with completion slated for the spring of 2011.